Monday, June 11, 1:45pm -3:15pm, Arts and Administration Building, Room A1043

 PFHCB – Mark Dolomount will present on the critical role of education, training and awareness in improving safety.
 He will address some of the challenges with the OHS requirements of the new federal Fishing Vessel Safety Regulations, how a regulatory framework alone is not enough, and how the NL-FHSA can play a major role in supporting regulatory compliance and implementing real change onboard vessels.

-NL-FHSA – Gail Hickey will present on the priorities of the NL-FHSA to advance fishing industry safety.
+NL-FHSA – Bill Broderick will present on the priorities of the NL-FHSA to advance fishing industry safety.
 The association works collaboratively with industry partners and is established as the leading organization in fish harvesting safety in the province.
 The associations Fish Harvester Safety Training Program will highlight one strategy utilized by the NL-FHSA to address the challenges of fish harvesting safety by utilizing a holistic industry-led approach to safety promotion and injury prevention.